fabiojdsoliveira/ESP32-S3-WROOM-2_Internal_Flash_MP3_Player/README.md

 An MP3 player based on the ESP32-S3-WROOM-2 that plays music stored in its internal flash.

 ## Features
-- Plays MP3 files directly from internal flash memory
+- Plays MP3 files directly from internal flash memory (limited size, only few musics...)
 - Uses the ESP32-S3’s built-in USB and I²S peripherals
-- Simple serial interface for control (play, pause, next, etc.)
+- Simple control using buttons (play, pause, next, decrease volume, mute and increase volume)
 - Compact and standalone design — no SD card required

 ## Hardware
 - ESP32-S3-WROOM-2 module
+- 6 buttons
-- I²S amplifier and speaker (optional)
+- MAX98357as a I²S amplifier
+- 3W speaker (limited by the amplifier)
+- A lot of jumper wires :)

 ## How to Use
-1. Flash the firmware to your ESP32-S3 board.
+1. Flash the firmware to your ESP32-S3 board, according to the configurations below.
+2.
-2. Upload your MP3 files to the internal flash.
+3. Upload your MP3 files to the internal flash.
-3. Connect via serial or USB to control playback.
+4. Connect via serial or USB to control playback.

 ## License